WolfgangMehner/vim-plugins/latex-support/README.md

 RELEASE NOTES FOR VERSION 1.3alpha
 ----------------------------------------------------------------------
-- Add commands :Latex, :LatexBibtex, :LatexMakeindex, and :LatexCheck to run the external commands.
+- Add commands :Latex, :LatexCheck, :LatexMakeindex, and :LatexBibtex to run the external commands.
+- Add command :LatexMakeglossaries to run 'makeglossaries'.
 - Add command :LatexView to start external viewers.
 - Add command :LatexConvert to convert documents.
 - Add command :LatexMainDoc to set the document for typesetting, viewing, ...